 During your stay at the HUJI within the context of the PCD network's Mobility Program you will receive support in the form of lump sum grants:

 Other DAAD scholarships (e.g. PROMOS, individual DAAD scholarships, etc.) must be suspended during your stay.
 Likewise, a PCD fellowship cannot be combined with an ERASMUS scholarship, a Deutschlandstipendium, a Fulbright scholarship, or a scholarship from the Deutsch-Französische Hochschule.

 Other public or private scholarships may be accepted in full, in addition to that from the PCD network.

 To take part in the PCD network's Mobility Program, M.A. and PhD students require an informal letter from a mentor offering to supervise their research during their stay at the Hebrew University of Jerusalem.
 A mentor should be a humanities professor at the host university whom you choose and contact on your own before your stay.
-An overview of those teaching in the humanities at the HUJI can be found here.
+An overview of the departments and programs in the humanities at the HUJI can be found here.

 A mentor must not necessarily be a professor working in your own field.
 Nonetheless, you will be affiliated with the institute of your mentor during your stay.

 PostDocs are asked to show that they have already established contact with researchers at the HUJI (e.g., with an extract from an email).

 Employees of Freie Universitaet Berlin taking part in the PCD network’s Mobility Programme should, for legal and actuarial reasons, apply to have their exchange recognized as an official business trip (“Dienstreise”).
 Under specific conditions, you might continue to receive your salary whilst undertaking your trip.